 Sometimes it's the last place that admins look...
-Logs 🙂 Something goes wrong and you don't know why, logs tell a lot!
-(When I deploy some Endpoint Manager packages and suddenly they don't work, I put in some logging and discover why) This blog post shows you a few ways to enable logging and how to read back all PowerShell actions on a device.
+Logs 🙂 Something goes wrong, and you don't know why.
+Logs tell a lot!
+(When I deploy some Endpoint Manager packages and suddenly they don't work, I put in some logging and discover why things don't work) This blog post shows you a few ways to enable logging and how to read back all PowerShell actions on a device.

-Over the years I learned a lot of PowerShell tricks but also stopped using a few because they are outdated or not that smart to use them any more performance-wise.
-In this blog post I will share a few of them 🙂 (These are just a few, will write a new blog post with others in the future)
+Over the years, I learned many PowerShell tricks but stopped using a few because they were outdated or not that smart to use anymore performance-wise.
+In this blog post, I will share a few of them 🙂 (These are just a few, I will write a new blog post with others in the future)

-Currently, I'm working for a customer on a new security model for their Active Directory, one of the things that we discussed was how to report on changes in certain administrative groups.
-I did this in the past using the Active Directory command-line tools (dsquery, dsget, etc.) but in this blog post, I will show you how to do this using PowerShell.
+Currently, I'm working for a customer on a new security model for their Active Directory.
+We discussed how to report on changes in certain administrative groups.
+I did this in the past using the Active Directory command-line tools (dsquery, dsget, etc.), but in this blog post, I will show you how to do this using PowerShell.

-You installed a PowerShell module on your machine and used it for a long time and suddenly...
-It doesn't connect anymore, shows warnings that some commands are deprecated, and now what?!
-In this blog post, I will show you a way to update all your modules to the latest version and also remove unused older versions.
+You installed a PowerShell module on your machine and used it for a long time, and suddenly...
+It no longer connects, shows warnings that some commands are deprecated, and now what?!
+In this blog post, I will show you how to update all your modules to the latest version and remove unused older versions.

 Retrieving the hardware hash for a new laptop or VM involves a few steps.
 Starting PowerShell, configuring the execution policy, installing the get-windowsautopilot script, answering a few prompts, and entering your credentials to upload it to your environment.
-In this blog post I will show you a way to minimize the number of steps needed.
+In this blog post, I will show you how to minimize the number of steps needed.